 The school provides a piano accompanist for auditions in each of the departments, but with prior notice you can appear with your own piano accompanist.

-6. Can you enrol in two or more departments?
+6. Can you enroll in two or more departments?

-You can enrol in all the departments you want, specifying the chosen repertoire in each of them.
+You can enroll in all the departments you want, specifying the chosen repertoire in each of them.

 7. What is involved in the musical analysis test?